Camping Near Palisade State Park

 What are some nearby attractions and activities?

 Palisade State Park serves as an excellent base for exploring central Utah's diverse attractions.
-The park's location near several scenic destinations makes it perfect for day trips to places like Goblin Valley State Park and Capitol Reef National Park.
+The park's location puts you within easy reach of several remarkable destinations, including Yuba State Park to the northwest and the stunning Fishlake National Forest to the south.
 The nearby town of Richfield offers convenient access to supplies and local amenities.

 What are the camping fees at Palisade State Park?

 At Palisade State Park, camping fees vary by site type and season.
-Standard campsites with electrical hookups cost $30 per night, while non-hookup sites are $25 per night.
-During peak season (May through September), expect a $5 increase in nightly rates.
-Group camping areas are also available for $75-150 per night, depending on group size and facilities needed.
+Standard tent and RV sites with electrical hookups cost $30 per night, while primitive tent sites are $20 per night.
+Group sites that can accommodate up to 50 people are available for $75 per night.
+During peak season (May through September), there is an additional $5 surcharge per night for all sites.